The War for Kindness

-At Stanford, where he is also an assistant professor of psychology, Zaki’s unique work spans a number of domains, including social influence and prosocial behavior.
-New research from his lab examines how to encourage empathy for people from distant political and ethnic groups, and also how caregivers and healthcare professionals can effectively empathize with their patients while maintaining their own wellbeing.
+At Stanford, where he is also an assistant professor of psychology, Zaki’s unique work spans several domains, including social influence and prosocial behavior.
+New research from his lab examines how to encourage empathy for people from distant political and ethnic groups, and also how caregivers and healthcare professionals can balance empathizing with their patients and maintaining their own wellbeing.
 Zaki received his BA from Boston University, his Ph.D. from Columbia University, and postdoctoral training at Harvard University.